-This will create folders ending with x (i.e., $1_setup_x/$ , etc.) to denote SILCS-Halogen simulation systems, as opposed to standard SILCS simulations.
-While the SilcsBio GUI does not currently support running such jobs, it will automatically load FragMaps from these simulations alongside standard FragMaps.
+This will create folders ending with x (i.e., 1_setup_x/, etc.) to denote SILCS-Halogen simulation systems, as opposed to standard SILCS simulations.
+The resulting halogen FragMaps will be included in the silcs_fragmaps<PROT>/maps folder.
+To use halogen FragMaps in SILCS-MC jobs, refer to the halogen=true option in SILCS-MC: Docking and Pose Refinement.

+While running SILCS with halogen probes is currently supported only through the command line interface, the SilcsBio GUI will automatically load halogen FragMaps from these simulations alongside standard FragMaps.